Tools

 • OpenSees - (Co) UC Berkeley

 • gmshtranslator - (Cr) - A python parser for gmsh .msh format.
-I use it to create ESSI/OpenSees/whateverelse models.
+I use it to create OpenSees/whateverelse models.

 3rd.
 Party tools